-New Relic One integrates telemetry data from these tools and more into one, comprehensive package.
+New Relic integrates telemetry data from these tools and more into one comprehensive package.
 Our software has a streamlined interface, making it easy to use observability in your applications.

 Cloud native observability and DevSecOps

 Your responsibility doesn’t end once you settle on cloud native observability tools.
-Automated DevSecOps are crucial for keeping nefarious actors from meddling with your cloud computing.
+Automated DevSecOps is crucial for keeping nefarious actors from meddling with your cloud computing.
 Security cannot be overlooked.
 Hackers already pose real threats to cloud infrastructure and have been known to use observability exploits.
-Make sure to update your open source observability software regularly.
+Make sure to update your open-source observability software regularly.

 Cloud native observability is your problem solver